-Voting Common Stock
+Common Stock

-This is the initial public offering of shares of voting common stock of Flywire Corporation.
-We are selling 10,440,000 shares of our voting common stock.
+This is the initial public offering of shares of common stock of Flywire Corporation.
+We are selling shares of our common stock.

 Prior to this offering, there has been no public market for our shares of common stock.
-The initial public offering price per share is \$24.00 per share.
+It is currently estimated that the initial public offering price per share will be between \$ and \$ per share.